 ART CENTER SPACE 620 Second St. “Gravitas,” Georgia Long, oil painting, mixed media.

 BELLE STARR 405 2nd St. “Pop-up Studio,” Christina Anastasia, custom-made jewelry.
+Music by Jeffrey Smoller, solo instrumental guitar.

 BLUE OX BOUTIQUE 515 Second St.